secretstartups/handbook/sites/handbook/source/handbook/legal/privacy/employee-privacy-policy/index.html.md

 *Security of Collected Information*

-We are committed to protecting the security of the personal information collected, and we take reasonable physical, electronic, and administrative safeguards to help protect the information from unauthorized or inappropriate access or use.
+We are committed to protecting the security of the personal data collected, and we take reasonable physical, electronic, and administrative safeguards to help protect the data from unauthorized or inappropriate access or use.

 **Additional Rights**
 You may also have the following additional rights, subject to certain exceptions and limitations as specified in applicable law:

 *Data portability*

-Where we are relying upon your consent or the fact that the processing is necessary for the performance of a contract to which you are party as the legal basis for processing, and that personal information is processed by automatic means, to the extent provided under applicable law, you have the right to receive all such personal information which you have provided to GitLab in a structured, commonly used and machine-readable format, and also to require us to transmit it to another controller where this is technically feasible;
+Where we are relying upon your consent or the fact that the processing is necessary for the performance of a contract to which you are party as the legal basis for processing, and that personal data is processed by automatic means, to the extent provided under applicable law, you have the right to receive all such personal data which you have provided to GitLab in a structured, commonly used and machine-readable format, and also to require us to transmit it to another controller where this is technically feasible;

 *Right to restriction of processing*

-You have the right to restrict our processing of your personal information where:
+You have the right to restrict our processing of your personal data where:

- - You contest the accuracy of the personal information until we have taken sufficient steps to correct or verify its accuracy;
+ - You contest the accuracy of the personal data until we have taken sufficient steps to correct or verify its accuracy;
  - Where the processing is unlawful, but you do not want us to erase the information;
- - Where we no longer need the personal information for the purposes of the processing, but you require them for the establishment, exercise or defense of legal claims; or
+ - Where we no longer need the personal data for the purposes of the processing, but you require them for the establishment, exercise or defense of legal claims; or
  - Where you have objected to processing justified on legitimate interest grounds (see below) pending verification as to whether GitLab has compelling legitimate grounds to continue processing.

-To the extent required by applicable law, where personal information is subjected to restriction in this way we will only process it with your consent or for the establishment, exercise or defense of legal claims.
+To the extent required by applicable law, where personal data is subjected to restriction in this way we will only process it with your consent or for the establishment, exercise or defense of legal claims.

 *Right to withdraw consent*

 Where we are relying upon your consent to process data, you have the right to withdraw such consent at any time.
-You can do this by contacting GitLab's People Success Group or DPO.
+You can do this by contacting GitLab's People Operations Group or DPO.

 *Right to object to processing justified on legitimate interest grounds*